-Although scopist may proofread as they continue with their work, their scope is marge and a bit technical than proofreading.
+Although scopists may proofread as they continue with their work, their scope is meager and more technical than proofreading.
 The main role of a scopist is to ensure that the steno is translated correctly.
-A scopists uses the same software the court reporter uses and checks the transcript against audio when things appear misleading.
+A scopist uses the same software the court reporter uses and checks the transcript against audio when things appear misleading.

 In case of a missing byline or wrong translation by the stenographer, the scopist can fix that.
 If he finds duplicate content, he can as well change that and then inform the court reporter of the wrong entries.
 As part of the procedure, they identify the incorrect use of words and misspellings.
 However, this is not their primary role.

 It seems like proofreading can be confused with more than one task.
 Some may confuse it with editing.
 Check the difference in my previous article on online proofreading jobs for beginners.
 A proofreader is a person who checks the final transcript.
 After a scopist has carried out his task well, the proofreader focuses on giving the transcript a final check to avoid simple errors.
 Such errors if not checked may cause unnecessary embarrassment.